ldalzotto/ProjectUndefined-Prototype/Assets/Undefined/Logic/Targetting/Targetting.md

 ﻿# Targetting

+## Targetting

+Targetting is done visualized by a target cursor on screen. <br/>
+The TargetCursor is always displayed and moving according to mouse mouvement. <br/>
+But it's position is not updated when camera movement occurs.

 ## Locked targetting

 Because the game camera is isometric, it is often hard to properly aim at a Target because perspective can be misleading.